kjosib/kjosib.github.io/Counterpoint/effects.md

 **TL;DR:** Effect systems are a hot area of current research.
 After a quick study of the current big ideas, I fail to see them yielding major practical benefits to the *profession* of software development.
 On the contrary, I have concerns.
+(Further discussion suggests good solutions are in development.)

 -----

-# Algebraic Effects: *Another* mistake carried through to perfection.
+# Algebraic Effects: *Another* mistake carried through to perfection?

 Effect systems are all the rage these days.
 Naturally, I had a look around to see what I could see about the topic.